pkitazos/lambda-calc/untyped/README.md

 ## next:

-- [ ] add top level expression aliasing to make life a little bit easier
+- [x] add top level expression aliasing to make life a little bit easier
+- [ ] comments could be helpful since code is often totally unreadable
-- [ ] maybe even add let-expressions syntax sugar
+- [ ] finish formatter
+- [ ] look into de bruijn indices to be able to print out definition name rather than internal expression in result